Introduction to cryptographic libraries¶

 lynx: /usr/bin/lynx

 , as they are installed by default.
-Continuing with the example from before, we have:
+Using the current example, we can now do the following:

 $ dpkg -s lynx | grep -E "^(Depends|Recommends)"